dhellmann/pymotw/PyMOTW/hashlib/index.rst

 :Purpose: Cryptographic hashes and message digests
 :Python Version: 2.5

-The hashlib module deprecates the separate md5 and sha modules and makes their API consistent.
+The hashlib module deprecates the separate :mod:`md5` and :mod:`sha` modules and makes their API consistent.
 To work with a specific hash algorithm, use the appropriate constructor function to create a hash object.
 Then you can use the same API to interact with the hash no matter what algorithm is being used.

 Since hashlib is "backed" by OpenSSL, all of of the algorithms provided by that library should be available, including: